-As fully-enrolled Scripps College students, SAGE participants continue to pay the same Scripps semester comprehensive fee for tuition and room and board as every other semester on campus, regardless of the program chosen.
+As fully-enrolled Scripps College students, SAGE participants continue to pay the same Scripps semester comprehensive fee for tuition and housing and food as every other semester on campus, regardless of the program chosen.

 The College’s comprehensive fees cover the following expenses while participating in a semester away program:

-- room and board while classes are in session;
+- housing and food while classes are in session;

-- contribution toward round-trip airfare based on travel between Los Angeles and the program site, for the dates of the program;
+- contribution toward round-trip airfare based on travel between the US and the program site, for the dates of the program;

-- a basic medical and accident insurance policy while abroad, and
+- a basic emergency medical and accident insurance policy while abroad, and

 - support for administering SAGE programs at the College.

 Students are encouraged to seek additional sources of funding through external scholarships and grants that are available for study abroad.
-Additional information can be found here.
 Any scholarship or grant received will be credited toward the Scripps comprehensive fees and will reduce the family contribution for that semester.

 Just as when on campus, students are responsible for personal expenditures for books, toiletries, phone charges, entertainment, snacks etc. while on off-campus study.
 There are a few additional expenses for studying away for which students should plan in their budget, including: